electrikmilk/cherrilang.org/language/variables-constants-globals.md

 @type = variable.number
 ```

-To learn more about variable value types, check the [types](standard/types) reference.
+To learn more about variable value types, check the [value types](standard/types#value-types) reference.

 ## Constants